- National Statistic: Yes

 Strengths and limitations

-estimates are rigorously tested against census data, and methods and data sources are designed to track as close as possible with the 2011 Censuses
+- Estimates are rigorously tested against census data, and methods and data sources are designed to track as close as possible with the 2011 Census, and for mid-2021, with the Census 2021.

-the estimates are subject to the coverage issues and errors associated with the multiple sources used, including those of the 2011 Census
+- The estimates are subject to the coverage issues and errors associated with the multiple sources used, including those of the 2011 Census and 2021 Census.

-people measured by the 2011 Censuses may not interact with all the data sources referenced previously, making it possible to keep too many or too few people living in a given area
+- People measured by the 2011 and 2021 Censuses may not interact with all the data sources referenced previously, making it possible to keep too many or too few people living in a given area.

 Information on the methods used to produce these components of population can be found in the methods guides produced by each national statistics institute: